No products in the cart.

 Behind every behavior lies an emotion

-So what can we do to help our fearful pets cope with their fears?
+So what can we do to help our pets cope with their fear?

-Fear often shows its face in either flight or fight responses – some dogs freezes up and shows a hunched up bag, tail between the leg, white eyes body language while others go right into fight mode.
+Fear often shows its face in either flight or fight responses.
+Some dogs freeze up and shows a hunched up bag, tail between the leg, white eyes body language, while others go right into fight mode.

-So the first lesson today is, as always, learn how to read your dog’s body language and understand that there lies an emotion underneath, that they are asking you to understand.
-By understanding the underlying emotional state we can prevent a potential behavioral problem and not only create a better understanding but also improve the bond between our dog and ourselves.
+So the first lesson today is learn how to read your dog’s body language.
+Understand that there lies an emotion underneath, that they are asking you to understand.
+By understanding the underlying emotional state we can prevent a potential behavioral problem.
+By creating a better understanding we improve the bond between our dog and ourselves.

-So now that we have learned to “read dog” we need to help them through their fears in the best way possible so next up is removing the triggers in the environment for the fear.
-Now that is a very hard thing to do with sewer grates, so in Chester’s situation I simply let him have as much distance as he needs, if that means crossing the street and walking on the other side then that would be what we did.
+That is a very hard thing to do with sewer grates or any other none removable thing your dog might be afraid of.
+We therefor create more distance.
+In Chester’s situation I simply let him have as much distance as he needs, if that means crossing the street and walking on the other side then that would be what we did.